What’s The Difference Between Obstetrics and Gynecology?

 Published on 04/14/22

 Many women refer to a general profession in reproduction and pregnancy as OB/GYN.
-And many people think OB/GYN and gynecology are the same.
+Many people think OB/GYN and gynecology are the same.
 Which they are not.
-An OB/GYN is the combination of two specialties – obstetrics and gynecology.
-Gynecologists specialize in solely gynecology.
-Although a physician can specialize in both medical careers, there are differences between the two professions and careers.
+An OB/GYN is a combination of two specialties – obstetrics and gynecology.
+So, do gynecologists deliver babies?

 So what’s the difference?
 Although an OB/GYN is considered one specific specialty, it actually encompasses two distinct fields.

-• Gynecology – GYN – involves the care of all women’s health issues
+- Gynecology – GYN – involves the care of all women’s health issues

-• Obstetrics – OB – involves the care during pre-conception, pregnancy, childbirth, and immediately after delivery.
+- Obstetrics – OB – involves the care during pre-conception, pregnancy, childbirth, and immediately after delivery.

 What is Obstetrics?

 A career in Obstetrics is the specialty of providing care for women before, during, and after birth.
 It is the examination of both the mother and baby.
-It is the plan for conception to the overall wellness of mother and fetus during pregnancy.
-As well as any interventions that are required to ensure the safety and healthy of the mother during her first, second, third trimester and delivery.
+It is the plan for conception to the overall wellness of the mother and fetus during pregnancy.
+As well as any interventions that are required to ensure the safety and health of the mother during her first, second, and third trimester and delivery.

 It also covers postpartum care with the assistance and supervision of an obstetrician.

 Gynecology mainly focuses on a woman’s overall reproductive health.
 This is detailed information on her reproductive system and needs throughout the everchanging stages of a woman’s life.
 These physicians evaluate a woman’s evolution, address concerns, and prescribe treatments and preventatives to maintain the health of the uterus, ovaries, fallopian tubes, and breasts, in addition to vaginal health.
-It is the overall care of a woman’s health, with or without pregnancy involved.
-Female healthcare at its optimal.

 Obstetrics

-An obstetrician oversees a woman’s entire journey and all aspects of pregnancy from pre-natal care and postnatal care.
+An obstetrician oversees a woman’s entire journey and all aspects of pregnancy from prenatal care and postnatal care.
 An obstetrician is trained to deliver babies and provides fertility treatments to help pregnancy along.
-As well as provide guidance through situations like premature labor into the Neonatal Intensive Care Unit (NICU) and ensure you have a healthy pregnancy and able to deliver a healthy baby.
+As well as provide guidance through situations like premature labor into the Neonatal Intensive Care Unit (NICU) and ensure you have a healthy pregnancy and are able to deliver a healthy baby.

 Obstetricians are also trained to handle pregnancy complications, such as:

-• Ectopic pregnancy, in which the fetus grows outside of the uterus
+- Ectopic pregnancy, in which the fetus grows outside of the uterus

-• Signs of fetal distress, in which the fetus is not doing well for various reasons
+- Signs of fetal distress, in which the fetus is not doing well for various reasons

-• Placenta issues
+- Placenta issues

-• Preeclampsia
+- Preeclampsia

-• Delivery through Cesarean section
+- Delivery through Cesarean section

-In addition to helping you before, during and after pregnancy, an obstetrician can also help you after if you are dealing with issues such as postpartum depression.
+In addition to helping you before, during, and after pregnancy, an obstetrician can also help you after if you are dealing with issues such as postpartum depression.

-• Ectopic pregnancy: a pregnancy in which the fetus grows outside of the uterus
+- Ectopic pregnancy: a pregnancy in which the fetus grows outside of the uterus

-• Fetal distress: signs before and during childbirth that may signal the fetus may not be doing well
+- Fetal distress: signs before and during childbirth that may signal the fetus may not be doing well

-• Placenta issues
+- Placenta issues

-• High blood pressure: often a precursor to preeclampsia, a potentially serious condition
+- High blood pressure: often a precursor to preeclampsia, a potentially serious condition

-• Cesarean section
+- Cesarean section

 Guiding a mother through her entire pregnancy experience safely includes other services offered by obstetricians that could be (but not limited to):

-• Fertility treatment
+- Fertility treatment

-• Fetal diagnostic procedures
+- Fetal diagnostic procedures

-• NICU care (this may also be handled by a pediatrician)
+- NICU care (this may also be handled by a pediatrician)

 Gynecology